If you’re looking for the best books on manipulation, you found them.

 Summary |Amazon

-When it comes to power moves and the best manipulation books Greene cannot be over-represented.
+When it comes to power moves and the best manipulation books, Robert Greene is a must.

-The Art of Seduction focuses on sex as a weapon for influence, but also includes social charm as a tool for manipulation.
+The Art of Seduction mixes seduction with social charm as a tool for gaining leverage over others.

 There is too little mystery in the world; too many people say exactly what they feel or want.